donbonifacio/blog/content/post/leveling-up-developers.md

 We need to have a mindset of [continuous learning](/post/learning-index/).
 A good strategy is to come up with learning sources and make the habit of using them.
-I usually lean to books for it, and I do have the _feeling_ that top performers read lots of books.

-But I also know developers that find other ways to stay up to date.
+I usually lean to books but I also know developers that find other ways to stay up to date (podcasts, meetups, conferences, peer networks, social media, ...).
 And this is very important.

 We need to do research and learn new things.
 Or else, how are we going to know what's the best strategy to address new unseen problems?

 ### Continuous teaching and information sharing

 Learning, feedback handling, being pragmatic, etc, are all useful tools a developer may have.
-But to really potentiate this knowledge we need to share what we know with our team and company.
+But to really potentiate this knowledge we need to be able to share what we know and what we're doing with our team and company.

 A good way to do this is when reviewing pull requests or RFCs.
 Trying not only to analyse the text, but also trying to find improvement points our colleague may